gnitsche/onepage/README.md

 # "ONEPAGE"
 ### The responsive single page

 My version of a lightweight single page written in SASS.
-It is free to use.
-The page is perfect to represent you - with its form field, "about you" part, "your projects" ...
+It is free to use.<br />
+The page is perfect for representing (including a form field, "about you" part, "your projects" ... )

 ##### Features:
 - responsive